Volunteering With Us

 Volunteer Befrienders & Young Carers Befriender

 Befriending involves chatting to carers or young carers in person or even over the phone, providing companionship, helping to reduce loneliness, giving support and encouragement, accompanying to groups and activities or helping to access information and services on a one-to-one basis, either in carer’s own home or out and about in their community.
+Meet a carer for a coffee or help them find local activities to get involved in, your listening ear and understanding can make a massive difference.

 Young Carers Drivers or Group volunteers